 Surgical weight loss treats much more than obesity.
-In fact, many obesity-related health conditions improve significantly or even resolve.
-Compared to medical treatment, metabolic and bariatric surgery has impressive outcomes in terms of weight loss, but also for improvement or resolution of:
+In fact, many obesity-related health conditions improve significantly or resolve after surgery, including:

 - Diabetes mellitus type 2